rayhaanbhikha/wakelet/README.md

 - Current Cursor implementation only works since we're reading (No other crud operations).
 Ideally want a bidrectional cursor implementation.
 - GlobalSecondaryIndexes for ordering events correctly when scanning the DB, rely on a hardcoded Partition Key (type attribute) with a constant value equal to 'NasaEvent'.
 This would be problematic during high traffic as it would result in a 'hot partition'.
 - Use a proper logging service instead of just console.error and console.log.
+- Add Github actions and some CI/CD pipeline in the code base.